DatGreekChick/personal/README.md

 can `import firebase from '~/fire'` anywhere in the app, without worrying about how many `..`s to have in the relative path.

-### Firebase

-I used firebase here so that I could have a seamless deployment process, but I also wanted a more modular file structure.

 ### Hot Loading

-Hot module replacement is enabled.
-The only `react-hot-loader` plugin necessary for this app - due to Webpack 4+ - is `new webpack.HotModuleReplacementPlugin` to enable hot reloading globally.
-It is applied in [`webpack.config.js`].
+Hot module replacement is enabled, using `react-hot-loader` as the Babel plugin and adding `new webpack.HotModuleReplacementPlugin` to enable hot reloading globally.
+The latter is applied in [`webpack.config.js`].

 The React components will update in place after saving, without losing their state.

-#### Hot Updates

-A `hot` directory is in place so as to keep any and all hot updates in a `.js` and a `.json` file for respective alterations.
-This way, the updates don't populate in the `public` directory and cause mayhem.

 ### Progressive Web App (PWA)